 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of “race, color, religion, sex, or national origin.”
 42 U.S.C. § 2000e-2.
 One does not have to be an especially careful reader to notice that “sexual orientation” is not explicitly listed as one of those protected categories.
-Ohio’s anti-discrimination law, Chapter 4112, essentially contains (and omits) the same language as Title VII.
-For more than a decade, however, LGBTQ employees in Ohio and elsewhere have tried unsuccessfully to bring sexual orientation discrimination claims using Title VII’s ban on “sex” discrimination.
-Federal courts have uniformly rejected these cases, with one limited set of exceptions I’ll address below.
+For many years, however, LGBTQ employees tried unsuccessfully to bring sexual orientation discrimination claims using Title VII’s ban on “sex” discrimination.
+Federal courts traditionally rejected these cases.

-In the second case, the EEOC sued IFCO Systems in the U.S. District Court for the District of Maryland, claiming that a supervisor harassed a lesbian employee because of her sexual orientation.
+In the first, the EEOC alleged that Scott Medical Health Center in Pittsburgh subjected a gay employee to harassment because of his sexual orientation.
+In the second, the EEOC sued IFCO Systems in Maryland, claiming that a supervisor harassed a lesbian employee because of her sexual orientation.
 According to the suit, the supervisor made repeated comments about the employee’s orientation and appearance, including “I want to turn you back into a woman.”
 The employee complained to management, and the company fired her just a few days later.

-In the private sector, the protections for public employees addressed above do not apply, so it is a little bit more challenging for LGBTQ victims of discrimination to vindicate their rights.
-One avenue that has found success is what’s called a “sex stereotyping” claim.
+In the private sector, protections for LGBTQ employees were traditionally more limited.
+One avenue that found success was what’s called a “sex stereotyping” claim.
 In 1989, the U.S. Supreme Court held in a case called Price Waterhouse Coopers v.
 Hopkins that Title VII’s ban on “sex” discrimination prohibits employers from discriminating against employees because they fail to conform to the traditional gender norms for their biological sex.
-Based on that holding, LGBTQ employees have been able to successfully pursue claims that they suffered workplace discrimination, not because of their sexual orientation, but because their appearance, mannerisms, or dress were either not “masculine” enough or not “feminine” enough in the eyes of their employers.
-Many of these cases have involved transgender employees, including an important case from Ohio called Smith v.
+Based on that holding, some LGBTQ employees successfully pursued claims that they suffered workplace discrimination because their appearance, mannerisms, or dress was either not “masculine” enough or not “feminine” enough in the eyes of their employers.
+Many of those cases involved transgender employees, including an important case from Ohio called Smith v.
 City of Salem.
-Of course, these claims will not avail gay, lesbian, or bi-sexual employees who do conform to traditional gender norms.
-For those employees, there may still be a possible claim under Ohio common law claim for what is known as “wrongful discharge in violation of public policy.”
-But these claims are notoriously tricky, and difficult for employees to win.